broffis/Notes/akamai-web-performance.md

   - Helpful for finding out why someone might be struggling with requests/navigation
 - Take a url from an end user and generate the diagnostic link

+Edge to Origin

+- Make requests to your origin via the platform

 ### Key Takeaways

+- There are APIs available for all of this

+## Module 8: Advanced Caching

+### Advanced Caching - Review

+Cache Key

+- Prevents cache proliferation or pollution
+- Necessary for purghing

+### Purging Contnet from Edge Cache - Recap

+Tools

+- Fast Purge
+- {OPEN} APIs
+- Control center UI

+### Advanced Caching - What does it mean?

+Cache by device type

+### Cache Key Modification - cid (Cache ID)

+### Implementation

+Device Characterization - Define Cached Content

+### Cache Key Modification - Source

+Modify cache key based in data from incoming request

+- Network, URL, HTTP Method/Protocol, HTTP Headers

+### Additional Use Cases

+Cache generic page, bypass page for users with session Cache different versions of page for different locations Caching APIs
+Cache based on User-Defined Variable

+### Cache Generic and Bypass Cache for Session

+Serve generic (no session/no-login) users from cache Bypass cache for users with session cookie
+No cache key modification required

+### Different Locations

+Include info derived from IP Addresses of clients, networks, routers to identify user geo location.
+Cache accordingly e.g.: Cache differently for a user from California vs Canada

+### API Caching

+### Query Strings Parameters and Caching

+Can use things like product ID in the cache key Purging

+- Fast Purge
+  - Need to know _all_ the cache keys
+- Purge with ECCU
+  - Slow, but allows for wildcards

+### Controlling Edge Cache from Origin

+- Honor Cache-Control -> caching
+- Edge-control Headers -> caching override
+- Cache Tags from Origin -> additional purging capabilities

+Edge-Control Headers

+- Honored by Edge regardless of caching configuration
+- Override other TTLs/Caching configuration settings
+- Edge-Control headers have same spec as Cache-Control

+### Cache Tagging

+`Edge-Cache-Tag`
+Done at origin
+Done at Edge -> using Modify Incoming Response Header Supports multiple tags
+Support from Fast Purge

+Example:

+- Edge-Content-Tag: jackets, blue
+- Edge-Content-Tag: blouse, red

+### Key Takeaways

+- Cache ID modification takes cache control options for setting the key beyond path, filename, and query params
+- Override with edge-control headers
+- Use CID for purging

+## Module 9: Image and Video Optimization

+Challenges with delivering images and videos on site

+### Challenges of Images Online

+- Demand for image rich experiences
+- Different devices and browsers
+- Over-downloading: downloading images of excess resolution and quality

+### Challenges - Image rich experiences

+Bytes delivered by web-page since Jan '11 has roughly quadrupled

+### Challenges - Different Devices and Browsers

+Device types

+- Mobile, desktop, tablets, IoT

+Browsers

+- Safari, Chrome, Edge, Firefox, Opera, etc

+Many different screen size and image support requirements

+### Challenges - Browser-Optimized Image Formats

+Safari - supports JP2
+Chrome - supports WebP
+Edge - JPEG XR

+### Challenges - Over-Downloading

+Mobile getting the same image as desktop

+- Waaaaay too big

+### Image & Video Manager - Introduction

+- Create a variety of optimized derivative versions
+- Knows about different device/browser types

+### Features: Scale for Mobile and Use Best File Type

+Scale for Mobile

+- Preset image widths based on device size
+- `imwidth` query param

+Best File Type

+- serve best fit based on browser

+### Image and Video Manager - Policies

+Policies

+- Image Widths
+- Compression Settings
+- Additional transformations (grayscale, overlay, etc)

+By Default

+- also called the `.auto` policy
+- breakpoints: 5000, 2048, 1024, 640, 320
+- Compression encoding level 90
+- no transformations

+### Image and Video Manager - Parameters

+`impolicy`: use a policy other than default
+`imwidth`: desired image width
+`imformat`: image format (webp, jpeg, etc)

+### Image and Video Manager - Policy Variables

+Variables are supported with the manager

+### Image and Video Manager - Video

+Progressive Download, Origin agnostic, Automated Optimization, Quality

+Limited to videos <5 minutes long

+### Image and Video Manager - API

+Policies
+Images
+Image Collections

+### Image and Video Manager Configuration

+1. Add the Image and Video Manager rule in Property Manager
+2. Configure your policy (or policies)

+### Configuration - Property Manager

+You have to cache content -> minimum 1 day, default is 30 days

+### Configuration - Policy Manager: Editing a Policy

+Set break points (derivative widths)
+Modify based on query params

+### Image and Video Manager - Compression

+Structural similarity algorithm

+1. Quality Level

+- Normalized quality setting across all image supported formats

+2. Perceptual Quality

+### Perceptual Quality Compression

+Uses the Structural Similarity Algo to overlay a heat map and understand compression